 Blogging is another source of happiness for me.
 It gives me the purpose of showing my audience (you!) how they can live life to the fullest.
 I love to read the feedback I get from my readers, whether in the comments here or on Twitter or Facebook.

 Writing posts every week also allows me to meet a weekly goal, and meeting goals feels amazing!
 It shows me I can do whatever I want as long as I put in the effort.
-It’s also nice to look back and see that I have posted twenty articles!
+It’s also nice to look back and see that I have posted twenty articles (now 53)!

 I set out to do well at a debate championship: I got 12th place as an individual team.
 I made a goal to do well in my first speech contest: I got 2nd place.
 I set out to write a blog: I started and now have more people than I could’ve imagined reading it!
 (Be sure to subscribe!!)

-Once I started succeeding in the small areas, I felt ready to set out to fo bigger things, and so far I’ve met my goals.
-That makes my happy, and gives me the motivation to keep doing what I’m doing.
+Once I started succeeding in the small areas, I felt ready to reach for bigger things, and so far I’ve met my goals.
+That makes me happy, and gives me the motivation to keep doing what I’m doing.

 I have already written a post about how great gratitude is, but I’d like to touch on it here too.
 Believe it or not 100% of my the thankfuls in my journal are about being grateful!!
 Yes that was a joke, of sorts.

-On the serious side, just acknowledging the good around me allows me to see how much good there actually is around me!
+On the serious side, just acknowledging all the good around me helps have a positive outlook on life.
 I no longer dwell on the bad that has happened to me, but focus on the good.
-Trust me, it’s a great way to look at life.
+Trust me, it’s a great way to live.

 There is so much good in the world, you just have to change the way you look at things.
 The way I’ve done that is by writing three things I’m grateful for everyday.
-It is a great place to start, and my advice to you is to start!
+It is a great place to begin, and my advice to you is to do just that!
 It’s the best way to start feeling happier immediately!

 So now that you see what makes me happy, tell me what makes you happy!
 Just leave a comment or Tweet to @TheEdgeofIdeas!
 Thank you for reading, I wish you the best of luck in your endeavor for happiness!
 While you’re here at TheEdgeofIdeas.com be sure to look around a little, and feel free to subscribe!!